 - Six-foot aisles are recommended in front of bike locker doors.

 - Ensure the bike locker door is wide enough to fit bikes with wider handlebars, and the interior dimensions can accommodate electric bikes or larger bikes.

 - Fiberglass composite bike lockers offer 30% less weight compared to metal lockers, making shipping more economical and easier assembly and relocation.

-- Structural compression molded composite (SMC) is a closed-molded process that produces uniform parts forged with heat and pressure for increased impact strength and puncture resistance with molded ribs and bosses for highest security.
-Compression moldeding also reduces material waste.
+- Sheet Molding Compound (SMC) is a closed-molded compression process that produces uniform parts forged with heat and pressure for increased impact strength and puncture resistance with molded ribs and bosses for highest security.
+Compression molding also reduces material waste.

 - SMC offers the strength of structural steel without the weight, has high surface hardness, and is UV and fire resistant.

 - Integral base color.
 No painting is necessary so color will not delaminate, chip or fade.

 - SMC is comprised of raw materials that have recycled content, and closed compression molding processes control VOC emissions, for a greener manufacturing process.
 SMC is a corrosion-free material that stands up to harsh environments, and will not conduct heat, cold or electricity as with metal lockers.

 - Lightweight panels allow for less assembly time and less manpower required for assembly.

 - The extended life of SMC composites gives high return on investment.